ell1e/Spew3D/README.md

 **Features:**

-- potato low poly-count graphics
+- potato low poly-count graphics,
-- simple API
+- simple API,
-- 3d, sound, and more
+- 3d, sound, and more,
-- good for procedural textures or geometry
+- good for procedural textures or geometry,
-- retro-style like PlayStation 1, Nintendo64, etc.
+- retro-style like PlayStation 1 or Nintendo64,
-- wide platform support thanks to [SDL2](https://libsdl.org),
+- wide platform support thanks to [SDL2](https://libsdl.org).

 **Do not use if** it disturbs you that Spew3D: